Page Titles and Metadata

 ---

-This example not only specifies the title but also includes a description, tags, keywords, author, a unique slug for URL generation, and a poster image URL.
-When processed, this frontmatter is converted into a JSON object, making the data easily accessible and manipulable by your application:
+This example specifies the title and includes a description, tags, keywords, author, a unique slug for URL generation, and a poster image URL.
+When processed, this frontmatter is converted into a JSON object, making the data easily accessible to your application:

 }